katebyars/quiz/README.md

 # _{Find Your Track}_

-#### _{This webpage helps those thinking about becoming devlopers.
+#### _{This webpage helps those thinking about becoming developers.
 A short quiz uses javascript to determine which programming languages are the best fit for the career candidate.}, {July 7th, 2017}_

 #### By _**{Kate Byars}**_